Introduction

 • - or blank - Not Stated

-Party Sex PARTY_SEX the code of the sex of the party
+Party Sex PARTY_SEX The gender of the party

 • M - Male